SiliconLabs/wiseconnect/examples/snippets/ble/ble_privacy/readme.md

 - **NCP Mode :**
    ![](resources/readme/bleprivacyncp.png)

+**NOTE**:
+- The Host MCU platform (EFR32xG21) and the SiWx91x interact with each other through the SPI interface.

 Follow the [Getting Started with Wiseconnect3 SDK](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) guide to set up the hardware connections and Simplicity Studio IDE.

 ## 3 Project Environment